Updated: November 2, 2017

 - Jeepney back to Baguio: P24.00 (Student)

 The number of hikers going up to Mount Ulap is now regulated.
 This is because there were environmental concerns and issues raised over time.
-You need to reserve a slot prior to your hike.
+You need to reserve a slot before your hike.
 The number of hikers will be limited to 150 individuals on weekdays.
 For weekends and holidays, the limit will be 500 individuals.

 FOR RESERVATIONS/ BOOKING: https://docs.google.com/forms/d/e/1FAIpQLSdRF6bgE-hHMvNwK2h2slu-BzzT8ZiEbSdIY-qyh7x9d6ejbg/viewform